bygui86/konf-sh/README.md

 `konf clean-ctx <context-list_comma-separated>` removes the specified comma-separated context list from Kubernetes configuration (per default in `~/.kube/config` Kubernetes configuration if not otherwise specified)

+`konf rename-ctx <context-to-rename> <new-context-name>` renames the specified context in Kubernetes configuration (per default in `~/.kube/config` Kubernetes configuration if not otherwise specified)

 `konf completion [bash | zsh]` outputs the auto-completion script for the selected.
 See [auto-completion](#auto-completion) section below.

 `konf help` shows the helper